-Class C - Applications that are not successful will be returned.
+Class C - Applications that are not successful will be returned and the proponent will be advised of the reasons for their low score.

 Class A applicants will be required to develop a full Project Proposal (PP).
 Class B applicants will be encouraged to resubmit their revised proposals in the next round of Call for Proposals.
+Class C applicants can improve their proposals based on PMU advice and submit them in the next round.